Benefits of foreign investment to Australia

 What ISDS safeguards have been included?

-- there is explicit recognition that TPP-11 Parties have an inherent right to regulate to protect public welfare, including in the areas of health and the environment;
+- there is explicit recognition that Australia and Peru have an inherent right to regulate to protect public welfare, including in the areas of health and the environment;

-- measures with respect to creative arts, Indigenous traditional cultural expressions and other cultural heritage; and
+- measures with respect to creative arts, Indigenous traditional cultural expressions and other cultural heritage

-- Australia’s foreign investment policy, including decisions of the Foreign Investment Review Board;
+- Australia’s foreign investment framework, including decisions of the Foreign Investment Review Board.

 - non-discriminatory regulatory actions to safeguard public welfare objectives, such as public health, safety or the environment, do not constitute indirect expropriation, except in rare circumstances;